kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

   apiGroup: dra.example.com
   uid: foobar-uid

-# Setup parameters can be provided at two different levels:
+# Configuration parameters can be provided at two different levels:
-# - for all resources (here)
+# - for all resources (this example)
-# - for a single resource (not shown below)
+# - for a single resource (example below)
 #
-# At the moment, only setup parameters defined by a vendor
+# At the moment, only configuration parameters defined by a vendor
 # are supported.
-In-tree definition of common setup parameters
+In-tree definition of common configuration parameters
 # might get added in the future.
-setup:
+config:
   vendor:
   # The driver name specifies which driver the list entry is intended
   # for.
 This is a list because a claim might end up using resources